NetworkGradeLinux/mion/docs/building-images.rst

 runtime.
 This is done by writing recipes which install preconfiguration files into ``/usr/share/oryx/preconfig.d`` where the oryxcmd will process them on first boot.
-These files are parsed in alphanumeric sort order so it's recommended to use a 2 digit prefix on all file names to enfore the desired processing order.
+These files are parsed in alphanumeric sort order so it's recommended to use a 2 digit prefix on all file names to enforce the desired processing order.
 Once parsed, the options creating sources are handled first followed by the options creating guests.